thefangbear/JNI-By-Examples/README.md

 ```
 And then you'll see the `libjnitests.so` file shiningly appearing under the `build` directory!
 For windows guys it's `libjnitests.dll` and for MacOS guys it's `libjnitests.dylib`, but they're really all the same.

-The final steps is really modifying the Java source fild for it to load from the appropriate library using `System.load` or `System.loadLibrary` (with is extra tricky-dicky), and cross your fingers for good luck!
+The final steps is really modifying the Java source file for it to load from the appropriate library using `System.load` or `System.loadLibrary` (with is extra tricky-dicky), and cross your fingers for good luck!
 If you have any extra questions (which I'm pretty sure you have) due to the time limits I cannot describe more of the housekeeping work here.
 Proceed to `jnihelper.sh` and have a look at the prototypical shell script's implementations.
 I'm sure you'll find some inspirations there.

 ### Remarks